 The transmission dynamics and phenotypic impacts of microbiomes in plants and animals in natural settings are also of interest to EEB faculty.

 The study of chemical ecology at Cornell has always included faculty in many different departments, in addition to EEB.
-Today, chemical ecologists at Cornell are networked through the Chemical Ecology Group and through a number of team-organized undergraduate and graduate courses.
+Today, chemical ecologists at Cornell are networked through a number of team-organized undergraduate and graduate courses.

 Martha N. & John C. Moser Professor of Arthropod Biosystematics and Biodiversity Director & Curator of the Cornell University Insect Collection